pyepye/django-magiclink/README.md

 #### Magic link email

 The login email which includes the magic link needs to be configured.
-By default a simple HTML template is used which can be adapted to your own branding using the `MAGICLINK_EMAIL_STYLES` setting, or you can override the template (see below)
+By default, a simple HTML template is used which can be adapted to your own branding using the `MAGICLINK_EMAIL_STYLES` setting, or you can override the template (see below)

 This `MAGICLINK_EMAIL_STYLES` setting should be a dict with the following key values: